 If you’re like me, you won’t have heard of Arduino.
 Outside this sphere of ignorance there’s a whole lot of artists who not only love Arduino, but are passionate about it too.
-If you’re in the “What the hell is Arduino?”, this book gives you a good guide to what it it and what can [...]

 In yesterday’s instalment, we loved the Ricoh, Panasonic and Lumix.
 Read on for our conclusion today of the best high-end digital compact cameras.

 Continue reading Christmas Guide: Seeking The Perfect High-End Digital Compact Camera (Part Three)

 The Met Office, well-know weather forecasters, are to offer a world’s first – a free-of-charge (beyond any of your own mobile data charges), video on-demand weather service to your mobile phone.